dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 !!!
 Summary "Overview"
     In this module you will use CNS as a developer would do in OpenShift.
 For that purpose you will dynamically provision storage both in standalone fashion and in context of an application deployment.
+    This module requires that you have completed [Module 2](../module-2-deploy-cns/).

 OpenShift Storage 101
 ---------------------